Michel Camilo

-Michel Camilo (born April 4, 1954) is a Grammy-award winning pianist and composer from Santo Domingo, Dominican Republic.
+Michel Camilo (born April 4, 1954) is a Dominican pianist and composer.
 He specializes in jazz, Latin and classical piano work.
-Camilo lists some of his main influences as Chick Corea, Keith Jarrett, Oscar Peterson, Bill Evans, and Art Tatum.

 Background and career

 Camilo was born into a musical family and as a young child showed aptitude for the accordion that his parents gave him.
-Although he enjoyed the accordion, it was his grandparents' piano that sparked his interest the most, so at aged 9 he asked his parents to buy him one.
+Although he enjoyed the accordion, it was his grandparents' piano that sparked his interest the most, so at the age of 9 he asked his parents to buy him one.
 Their response was to first send him to the Elementary Music School, part of the National Conservatory, and then a year later to grant his wish.

 The formal system of the music school taught Camilo to play in the classical style, and by age 16 he was playing with the National Symphony Orchestra of the Dominican Republic.
 Camilo comments on his first encounter with the sounds of jazz, in an interview with the All About Jazz website: